gyvfted/monty/README.md

 0x19.
-C - Stacks, Queues - LIFO, FIFxO
+C - Stacks, Queues - LIFO, FIFO

+.
+What do LIFO and FIFO mean